-Gregory Bales, MD, associate professor of surgery at the University of Chicago Medicine, has performed more than 900 sling surgeries.
+Gregory Bales, MD, professor of surgery at the University of Chicago Medicine, has performed more than 900 sling surgeries.
 "It can be done in as little as 25 minutes, and it’s an outpatient procedure so patients can go right home and resume 95 percent of their normal activities within a week," he said.
 "It’s a very quick recovery."

 In June, Kausal stayed with her daughter in Munster, Indiana, and had a consultation with Bales.
 "Dr. Bales explained how my bladder could be surgically restored to its proper position and supported with a sling.
 I said, ‘Great!
 Let’s do this!’"
 Kausal said.

 In late June, Bales preformed Kausal's surgery at the University of Chicago medical center.
 "The nurses, the anesthesiologist, everyone was so kind, helpful and funny.
 They were completely reassuring," Kausal said.